nmagerko/pna-rust/README.md

 In short, the PNA project consists of labs that work towards the development of a "high-performance, networked, parallel and asynchronous key/value store."
 Tests are provided to help determine correctness while working through these labs.

-### Deviations
+### Commentary

-I will keep track of how my implementation differs from the reference here.
-I expect that these will involve the PingCAP-suggested extensions, but they may also include reflections about performance (good or bad) and simplicity.
+I will keep track of how my code differs from the reference for each part, as well as implementation difficulties I run into along the way.
+I will try not to look at the reference at all until I've passed the test cases with the exception being when I get pretty stuck (which I will note below).

 ##### Part 1 (in-memory key-value store)
 - `structopt` was used instead of `clap` to reduce commandline-related boilerplate and increase clarity (PingCAP-suggested)